DHCP alerts notify an administrator when dynamic address usage within a DHCP range or shared network is unusually low or exceptionally high.

 - Under Change Control, add comments, if required.

 - DHCP Alert notifications DHCP alert notifications are triggered only by a change in DHCP usage.
-If DHCP pool usage remains in the same position relative to the low/high watermarks of the last execution, a DHCP alert notification will not be sent.
+If DHCP pool usage remains in the same position relative to the low/high watermarks of the last execution, a DHCP alert notification won't send.

 - First execution (that is, the first DHCP alert notification sent out) occurs after a delay of the configured frequency (which is at least 1 hour).
 As such, any changes to DHCP usage during this time frame will go unnoticed.

-- If you set the polling frequency and later change it to a new value, the new value will not take effect until the original polling frequency runs to completion.
-For example, if you set the polling frequency to 6 hours, and later change it 1 hour, the 1 hour value will not take effect until the first frequency value (6 hours) runs to completion.
+- If you set the polling frequency and later change it to a new value, the new value won't take effect until the original polling frequency runs to completion.
+For example, if you set the polling frequency to 6 hours, and later change it 1 hour, the 1 hour value won't take effect until the first frequency value (6 hours) runs to completion.
 To circumvent this, you can restart the Address Manager server.